Mikeware/Samgo/README.md

 ## Project Info

 This was an educational endeavour to learn more about [Vue 3](https://vuejs.org/) and CSS animations.
 It was built from the base Vue.js template but using [Bun](https://bun.sh/).

+Hmmm, GitHub Pages workflow working, but assets not found... mystery for another day...
+Find [game here](https://samgo.mikeware.com).

+Tested on PC with Edge and Firefox, Android Chrome, iPhone Brave and Safari browsers.

 Original template instructions below.